ju-sh/colorviews/README.md

 Can be installed with pip from PyPI using

 ```
-pip install tzview
+pip install colorviews
 ```

 # Quickstart
-Colors may be represented using `Color` (for colors without alpha value) and `AlphaColor` (for colors with alpha value) objects.
+Colors may be represented using:

+ - `Color` objects: for colors without alpha value
+ - `AlphaColor` objects: for colors with alpha value

 All colors are stored internally using their RGB(A) values and are converted to other color schemes when needed using appropriate ColorView objects.